BlackIron Financial

 Pros

-• Lower monthly cost (often)
+• Lower monthly cost in many cases.

-• Simple to join
+• Simple to join.

 Cons

-• No guarantee of claim payment
+• No guarantee of claim payment.

-• No tax or compliance benefits
+• No tax or compliance benefits.

-• May not include network/contract protections
+• May not include network or contract protections.

 Compliance & Tax Notes for Indiana Small Businesses

-Indiana HRA Tax Credit (state)
+Indiana HRA Tax Credit

-Some small employers may qualify for a federal tax credit when offering SHOP coverage, depending on full-time equivalent (FTE) count, average wages, and employer premium contribution requirements.
+Some small employers may qualify for a federal tax credit when offering SHOP coverage, depending on full-time equivalent count, average wages, and employer premium contribution requirements.

 Official sources